jooyounggkim/jooyounggkim.github.io/_pages/about.md

 <br>
 <br>
 <br>
 Welcome!
-It's under construction.
+It's under construction again.
 I am a PhD Candidate in Economics from Syracuse University.
 My work focuses on questions related to cities and urban economies and intersects with both labor and real estate economics.
 I will be attending the ASSA meetings in January.
 <br>